Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 number of branches defined in the `Branches Size` property.
 Each branch corresponds to an action table, you can specify the size of each table by modifying the `Branches` property.
-Set the `Vector Action Space Size` and `Vector Action Space Type` properties on the Brain object assigned to the agent (using the Unity Editor Inspector window).
+Set the `Vector Action Space Size` and `Vector Action Space Type` properties on the Brain object assigned to the Agent (using the Unity Editor Inspector window).

 Neither the Brain nor the training algorithm know anything about what the action values themselves mean.
 The training algorithm simply tries different values for the action list and observes the affect on the accumulated rewards over time and many training episodes.
-Thus, the only place actions are defined for an agent is in the `AgentAction()` function.
+Thus, the only place actions are defined for an Agent is in the `AgentAction()` function.
 You simply specify the type of vector action space, and, for the continuous vector action space, the number of values, and then apply the received values appropriately (and consistently) in